Its Time to Shatter Christian Idols

 The very foundation of idolatry is distortion.
 It takes what God designed – worship – and distorts the image so that someone or something else becomes our object of adoration.

-And its hard to see it in our own lives.
+And its hard to see the Christian idols in our own lives.

 It sneaks in with our favorite speaker or blogger, a singer or worship leader we highly respect.
 If we are not careful, that respect begins to turn into adoration and that adoration comes with certain expectations of what that marriage blogger’s marriage and family must be like…